smithatu/CRISP-DM-Project/README.md

 <a name="descripton"></a>
 ## Description
 This project is a part of Udacity DataScience Nano degree program .
-In this project we use CRISP DM methodology to analyse AirBnb Toronto data to come up answers to the following questions any traveller planning to visist Toronto might have.
+In this project we use CRISP DM methodology to analyse AirBnb Toronto data, to come up with answers to the following questions that might help travellers planning to visit Toronto.
 When is it most economical to visit a place?
 Where do I stay, what all options do I have?
 What all amenities I should be expecting?